openrewrite/rewrite-docs/reference/recipes/java/migrate/util/usemapof.md

 {% endtab %}
 {% endtabs %}

-Recipes can also be activated directly from the command line by adding the argument `-DactiveRecipe=org.openrewrite.java.migrate.lang.UseMapOf`
+Recipes can also be activated directly from the command line by adding the argument `-DactiveRecipe=org.openrewrite.java.migrate.util.UseMapOf`